RetroReversing/retroReversing/pages/dreamcast/Chicken Run Source Code.md

 However the root/cr/source folder contails a makefile.mak which is for psyq and build the PS1 version.

+## PSY-Q Linker Files
+The PS1 linker files are available for both the release and the demo version: `crtest.lnk` and `crdemo.lnk` respectivly.

 ---

 # Missing Files